Reconstruction in Afghanistan

-Under the Islamic Republic of Afghanistan (2002-2021)
+Under the Islamic Republic of Afghanistan (2002–2021)

-International Efforts
+International efforts

 The reconstruction process of Afghanistan began in 2002.
 Many of these projects were supervised by the Provincial Reconstruction Teams.
 The World Bank contribution is the multilateral Afghanistan Reconstruction Trust Fund (ARTF), which was set up in 2002, by the ideas of Noor Rahman Liwal.
 There are more than 14,000 reconstruction projects underway in Afghanistan, such as the Kajaki and the Salma Dam.
 It is financed by 24 international donor countries and has spent more than $1.37 billion as of 2007.
 Approximately 30 billion dollars have been provided by the international community for the reconstruction of Afghanistan, most of it from the United States.
 In 2002, the world community allocated $4 billion at the Tokyo conference followed by another $4 billion in 2004.
 In February 2006, $10.5 billion were committed for Afghanistan at the London Conference and $11 billion from the United States in early 2007.
 Despite these vast investments by the international community, the reconstruction effort's results have been mixed.
 Implementation of development projects at the district and sub-district level has been frequently marred by lack of coordination, knowledge of local conditions, and sound planning on the side of international donors as well as by corruption and inefficiency on the side of Afghan government officials.

 Infrastructure Developments

-One major development goal is the completion of the Ring Road - a series of highways linking the major cities of Afghanistan.
+One major development goal was the completion of the Ring Road - a series of highways linking the major cities of Afghanistan.

+The highway was a failure.
+Hundreds of millions of dollars were spent on the Ring Road, unable to be completed due to security issues, poor contractor performance, lack of qualified bidders to work on the road, and lack of contractor interest.
+The Ring Road remains only 15% complete after work for more than 15 years.

 On the provincial and national level, projects such as the National Solidarity Programme, inter-provincial road construction, and the US-led revamping of rural health services have met with more success.